pleasantone/usg-label-maker/README.md

 1. Install OpenSCAD development snapshot.
 The last official release is from 2021 but it is actively maintained and we use features that do not exist in the official release.
 Hint: if using a recent MacOS, you may need to remove the quarantine flag from the downloaded file before it will run.
 1. Download/install desired fonts (see Getting the Fonts below).
 1. Go to **OpenSCAD > Preferences > Features** and enable lazy-union and text-metrics.
-1. Go to ** OpenSCAD > Preferences > Advanced** and set the 3D Rendering backend to **Manifold**.
+1. Go to **OpenSCAD > Preferences > Advanced** and set the 3D Rendering backend to **Manifold**.
 1. Download the `.SCAD` file, edit it and set the local\_openscad variable to 1 or true.
 1. Use the OpenSCAD customizer window or edit the source code to set the labels you wish to print. *Labels are delimited with the “|” character.*
 1. If using a different font, set the name of the font in OpenSCAD.
 1. Do a preview rendering (F5), if it looks good, do a slower full rendering (F6), then Export the output as a .3MF file.
 1. Load the .3MF file into your slicer, answer Yes when the slicer prompts “Multi-part object detected.”
 1. Go to Objects menu, “OpenSCAD Model 1” represents all the bases, “OpenSCAD Model 2” is all of the text parts.
-Set desired colors or filament for each.
+Set desired colors or filament for each part.

 ## Getting the fonts